Greeley Flash Flood: Thursday Storm Dropped Over 100 Million Gallons Of Water Along 4th Street

 To get an idea of just how much water fell we can do some rough calculations to come up with an approximate number of gallons using information from the USGS.
 For this estimate I focused on an area covering about two square miles along 4th Street where five different rain gauges showed an average rainfall of roughly 3 inches.

-MORE NEWS: VIDEO: Deputies Searching For Road Rage Suspect Who Stopped In The Middle Of I-25

-The math shows that more than 100,000,000 gallons of water fell in that two square mile area.
-But we know the total water over Greely was actually a lot higher because the entire city saw moderate to heavy rain.
+The math shows that more than 100,000,000 gallons of water fell in that 2 square mile area.
+But we know the total water over Greeley was actually a lot higher because the entire city saw moderate to heavy rain.
 My estimate only focuses on a two square mile area parallel to 4th Street, between 14th Avenue and 49th Avenue.